modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 ## Use cargo-flamegraph to find bottlenecks

-Next, we used [cargo-flamegraph](https://github.com/flamegraph-rs/flamegraph) to find where most of the time was being spent.
+Next, we used [cargo-flamegraph](https://github.com/flamegraph-rs/flamegraph) to find where most of the time was being spent. `Cargo-flamegraph` makes it easy generate flamegraphs and integrates elegantly with cargo.
+You can install it with `cargo install`, then run `cargo flamegraph` to run your program and generate a flamegraph.

 ```
 sudo apt install -y linux-perf